-HUF can effectively be utilised for Tax planning.
+The tax benefits of HUF can effectively be utilised for tax planning.
 To understand it simply, if a member is having income which is taxed at the highest slab rate (30 %) if that income is brought to the common pool of HUF it may be taxed at the lower slab rate and at the same time HUF will also enjoy some of the deductions under chapter VIA thus reducing the tax burden on the individual member.

 |Section||Deduction for||Allowable if|

 |80C||Life Insurance Premium||Paid for the Policy of any of the members of HUF|